Curious if it’s possible to teach flimmaking abroad?

 C: My advice would be: expect to be frustrated, but do it anyway.
 Although you will arrive with a well thought out plan and syllabus, be prepared to throw it out the window and design a whole new curriculum the day you arrive.
 Also, teaching English is the most popular way to travel and teach abroad.
 However, if I can find numerous ways to teach filmmaking in other countries, certainly other skills and passions can be taught as well.

 TT: Thanks so much, Cybel.
-What a refreshing, fascinating interview… and man do I ever want to paddle around now in that crystal-silver water in the second photo!* So far, this article has been read by ... fans.
+What a refreshing, fascinating interview… and man do I ever want to paddle around now in that crystal-silver water in the second photo!
+(Update: In 2012 I did a Belize honeymoon, in part because of this article’s inspiration!)* So far, this article has been read by ... fans.
 Share it around! *